 What’s required to run Office 2019?

-The differences in requirements from Office 2016 to 2019 are not significant, and any modest computer can run Office 2019 without issues.
+The differences in hardware requirements from Office 2016 to 2019 are not significant, and any modest computer can run Office 2019 without issues.
 This time you need to be running Windows 10, Windows Server 2019, or the 3 latest OSX version for Mac.
 When a major upgrade is released for Mac, Microsoft discards support for the older version in favor of the newest.

 Your CPU must be running at least 1.6Ghz, with at least 2 cores required.
 For OSX, an Intel CPU is required.